Oregon, Ohio: Attractions

 Perhaps the most well-known attraction in Oregon is the Sundance Drive-In, one of the last in the region.
-Pearson Park, within the city limits, and Maumee Bay State Park, have preserved or re-created sections of the original Black Swamp topography and forest.
+Pearson Metropark, within the city limits, and Maumee Bay State Park, have preserved or re-created sections of the original Black Swamp topography and forest.
 The state park also offers a waterfront resort off Lake Erie, and features a links golf course that has held numerous U.S. Open local qualifiers.
 Its location at the confluence of major migration routes brings birdwatchers and hunters to nearby shoreland areas.
 Boating and fishing on Lake Erie are popular pursuits.
 The city sponsors an extensive softball and baseball recreation program.
 The annual ethnic German American festival draws over 30,000 people each year.

 Fire Department

 The City of Oregon is a growing community and is the second largest city in Lucas County, with approximately 20,000 citizens, covering 30 square miles.
 The City has mutual aid pacts with all Lucas County, the Ottawa County Fire Departments, and the Ohio Fire Chief's Emergency Response Plan.
 The Oregon Fire Department was organized in 1936 and has been growing ever since.
 The City provides a combination Fire Department with three fire stations.
 A new 21,000 sq. ft.
 Central Fire Station opened at 1040 Wynn Rd. in November 2022.
 This station replaced Station #41, located at 5002 Seaman Rd.
 Station 42 is at 1102 S. Wheeling, and Station 43 is at 4421 Bayshore Road.
 The Fire Administration office is located at the new Station 41 on Wynn Road.
-In 2021, the Oregon Fire Department answered 3,983 runs.
+In 2024, the Oregon Fire Department answered over 3,500 calls.